theresamai/portfolio/now.md

 On the side, I am also developing a policy memo for a public official as an Oregon State University Legislative Scholar, and I will soon be a minutes contractor for the City of Corvallis!

 ## News
+* 4/20/2021: Just accepted an internship offer with Oregon Wild for the summer and Rep. Ruiz for the interim (fall).
+As someone with a soft spot for conservation, I am so excited to get into wildlife protections, and then, returning to the Ruiz team for the upcoming legislative session! :owl:
-* 4/16/2021: I am going to be a minutes contractor for the City of Corvallis!
+* 4/16/2021: I am going to be a minutes contractor for the City of Corvallis starting May!
 As a policy wonk, I am so excited to observe a local government in action, and I look forward to joining Corvallis' awesome team. :tada:
 * 3/15/2021: I am starting my legislative internship with State Representative Ricki Ruiz for this long session.
 Having worked with the representative and his staff on the campaign trail, I am excited about what this team will do! :muscle:
 * 2/13/2021: I am proud to say that I am not selected as a Truman Scholarship finalist!